tyconsulting/blog.tyang.github.io/_posts/2014-04-19-programmatically-generating-opsmgr-2012-alert-update-connector-configuration-xml.md

 In order to overcome these issues, and establish a process to maintain and update the configuration XML in the years to come, I have written a PowerShell script to generate the Alert Update Connector configuration XML based on a set of policies I have defined.

-This script (called “<strong>ConfigAlertUpdateConnector.ps1</strong>”) is expecting an input XML file called “<strong>ConfigAlertUpdateConnector.xml</strong>” from the same directory.
-The “ConfigAlertUpdateConnector.xml” stores all the policies that I have defined.
+This script (called "<strong>ConfigAlertUpdateConnector.ps1</strong>") is expecting an input XML file called "<strong>ConfigAlertUpdateConnector.xml</strong>" from the same directory.
+The "ConfigAlertUpdateConnector.xml" stores all the policies that I have defined.

 Let’s look at the finishing piece first.
 The output of this script looks like this: